jadonk/cloud9-examples/PocketBeagle/Grove/Kit-setup.md

 instructions document what was done in the customization of the microSD card images and are not required if using one of the provided grove-kit images.

-## Make and install the seeed-linux-dtverlays on pocketbeagle
+## Make and install the seeed-linux-dtoverlays on pocketbeagle

 - Step 1. update the Kernel.